Life Insurance with High Blood Pressure.

 What rate (or price) can I qualify for?

-Basically, when it comes time to helping someone who has been diagnosed with hypertension there essentially two categories one can “fall into”.
-There are those who will have their hypertension under control and well managed, and there will be those who don’t!
+When it comes time to helping someone who has been diagnosed with hypertension, there essentially two categories, one can “fall into.”
+Some will have their hypertension under control and well managed, and there will be those who don’t!

 For those that…